Eskalol/evt-xtrm/README.md

 ```
 # How to obtain facebook App ID and Secret
 Create a new app on https://developers.facebook.com/.
-Remember to set on your Site URL(http://localhost:10010 for dev)
+Remember to set your Site URL(http://localhost:10010 for dev)

 How to contribute